 More information is available here: How Solar Power Reduces Your Power Bill

-Number of solar panels for a 6kW System
+Number of solar panels for a 6kW Solar System

 The larger the system, the more important it is to buy quality panels to ensure you maximise reliability, increased output in all weather conditions and the longevity of the system.

 The other consideration is roof space.
-By installing high-efficiency panels, we can use 18 x 335W panels instead of the standard 22 x 275W panels.
+By installing high-efficiency panels, we can use 16 x 400W panels instead of 22 x 300W panels like you will often see advertised.

-Solaray is the largest and most experienced installer of Enphase Micro Inverter systems in NSW, and our system design team are experts at putting together a professional solar array that will maximise solar output in all conditions.
+Solaray is the largest and most experienced installer of Enphase Micro inverter solar systems in Australia and our system designers are experts at putting together a professional solar array that will maximise solar output in all conditions.

 6kW Solar System on a House With Single Phase Power

-- We can install a single phase string inverter up to 5kW with a 6kW array of panels.
+1. We can install a single-phase string inverter up to 5kW with a 6.6kW array of panels.
 A well-designed solar system can save you thousands of dollars and significantly increase output by oversizing the panel array compared to the inverter.
 Find out more…

 2. If you are interested in Enphase, we can limit the amount of excess solar power that gets exported to the power grid.
 This allows us to install much more than the 5kW limit – typically up to a 10kW system (even on a single-phase home).
 Contact us for more information.